tanker327/vz-auto-suggestions/README.md

 Please let me know if anyone believe it is not proper to have a copy here, I will remove it.

-Also, keep in mind this is the work I did at beginning of 2014.
-Now I can make this kind things way better even.
+Also, keep in mind this is the work I did at beginning of 2014 using only  JQuery + javascript 5.
+Now I can make this kind of things way better.

 Thanks!
 Eric